 SURVEY BACKGROUND AND METHODOLOGY

-Zebra’s 15th Annual Global Shopper Study surveyed over 4,200 shoppers, store associates and retail decision-makers globally to gauge the opinions and expectations on today’s shopper experience, technology usage and fulfilment in June – July 2022 by Azure Knowledge Corporation.
+Zebra’s 15th Annual Global Shopper Study surveyed over 4,200 shoppers, store associates and retail decision-makers globally to gauge the opinions and expectations on today’s shopper experience, technology usage and fulfillment in June – July 2022 by Azure Knowledge Corporation.

 ABOUT ZEBRA TECHNOLOGIES